 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 88 patients as carers approximately 5% of the practice list.
-The practice had also trained a member of staff to be a care coordinator.
+The practice had identified about 2% of the practice list as carers.
+The practice used this register to contact carers for example to let them know of social events.
+The practice had held a cream tea afternoon in June 2016 for carers and planned to hold a mince pie party in December.
+The June 2016 event had attracted positive feedback from carers.
 Written information was available to direct carers to the various avenues of support available to them.

-Staff told us that if families had suffered bereavement, their usual GP contacted them.
+Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.